 Allowed Networks: Add or select the networks that should be allowed to use the SOCKS proxy.
-How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.
+For how to add a network definition, see Definitions & Users > Network Definitions > Network Definitions.

 Enable user authentication: If you select this option, users must provide a username and password to log in to the SOCKS proxy.
 Because only SOCKS 5 supports user authentication, SOCKS 4 is automatically disabled.

 Allowed Users: Select the users or groups or add new users that should be allowed to use the SOCKS proxy.
-How to add users is explained on the Definitions & Users > Users & Groups > Users page.
+For how to add new users or groups, see Definitions & Users > Users & Groups > Users.